 Family engagement “in action” can take many forms and occur in various settings such as child care facilities, schools or libraries.
 It can also include parents, teachers or librarians.
 One thing, however, is certain: family engagement requires preparation and intention.
 Sometimes, it means having a little faith, training the trainers and sharing the three little pigs’ stick puppets.

 Sometimes, it means having a little faith, training the trainers and sharing three little pigs stick puppets.

 A Little Faith

 Niesha Franklin believes all parents and families want their children to succeed.
-As a Howard County Judy Center Family Service Coordinator, she is responsible for providing access to high- quality early childhood programs as well as comprehensive family support services.
-This includes family wellbeing and an adult education component, which meet the 12 Component Standards, and Goal One and Goal Four of the Maryland Early Childhood Family Engagement Framework.
+As a Howard County Judy Center Family Service Coordinator, she is responsible for providing access to high- quality early childhood programs and comprehensive family support services.
+This includes family well-being and an adult education component, which meet the 12 Component Standards, and Goal One and Goal Four of the Maryland Early Childhood Family Engagement Framework.

-“I am constantly advocating for parents to better utilize our community partners,” said Franklin.
+“I am constantly advocating for parents to utilize our community partners better,” said Franklin.

 Franklin has regularly implemented several family engagement strategies, including parenting skills and health screenings.
-However, she had experienced a barrier to family engagement after she established a relationship with the local library to create a continued education and workforce development program.
+However, she experienced a barrier to family engagement after establishing a relationship with the local library to create a continued education and workforce development program.

 “Unfortunately, some of my parents didn’t feel comfortable or ‘qualified’ to walk into a library,” said Franklin.
 “I later learned that they thought it [the library] was just for reading and checking out books.”

-By keeping an open mind and gaining a better understanding of the parents Franklin serves, she was able to better support them.
+By keeping an open mind and gaining a better understanding of the parents Franklin serves, she could better support them.
 As an added benefit, she had help from Ready At Five.